pbrysonn/aws-bootcamp-cruddur-2023/journal/week0.md

 3. **Physical Design**
 - This is the representation of the actual thing that was built
 - It includes IP Addresses, EC2 instances

+## CHALLENGES
+I was able to use the gitpod cli to access the access my AWS services, as well as to save my access keys to ease future login access.
+Was also able to make changes to some core files and commit these changes to github.
+Presently, I'm still trying to get my way around creating a budget and using cloudwatch to set an alarm through the cli.
+Hopefully, Still trying to familiarize myself with github and the command line in general because I have never used them before.
+I'd like to have the permission to have a few extra days to practice this and complete these two tasks.